westurner/westurner.github.io/_sources/2016/10/18/criteria-for-success-and-test-driven-development.txt

 - If the hypothesis is not met (in terms of statistical constraints, boolean test pass/fail), then we reject the conclusion.
-- With Six Sigma DMAIC (Define, Measure, Analyze, Implement, Control) in the Control step we re-evaluate whether the implemented approach is achieving the intended objectives that we defined ahead-of-time.
+- With Six Sigma DMAIC (Define, Measure, Analyze, Implement, Control), in the Control step we re-evaluate whether the implemented approach is achieving the intended objectives that we defined ahead-of-time.